-Waidyanatha et al. (1996) examined adducts to blood proteins, albumin and hemoglobin, in three male Sprague-Dawley rats/dose treated with a single dose (gastric intubation) of 5, 10, 20, or 40 mg/kg aPCP (99% purity).
+Waidyanatha et al. (1996) examined adducts to blood proteins, albumin, and hemoglobin, in three male Sprague-Dawley rats/dose treated with a single dose (gastric intubation) of 5, 10, 20, or 40 mg/kg aPCP (99% purity).
 Rats were sacrificed 24 hours following administration of PCP.
-Protein adducts involving reactive metabolites of PCP, TCpBQ (specifically mono-, di-, and tri-substituted forms of chlorinated benzoquinones), TCpSQ, and TCoSQ, were identified for both albumin and hemoglobin following administration of PCP.
+Protein adducts involving reactive metabolites of PCP, TCpBQ (specifically mono-, di-, and tri-substituted forms of chlorinated benzoquinones), TCpSQ, and TCoSQ were identified for both albumin and hemoglobin following administration of PCP.
 TCoBQ adducts were not identified in the blood of the rats in this study.
-The authors performed a linear regression of the hemoglobin and albumin adducts per dose of PCP.
+The authors performed a linear regression for each of the hemoglobin and albumin adducts in vivo as pM adducts per mg PCP/kg rat body weight and reported the resulting slopes.

 The benzoquinone adducts were detected at greater concentrations in albumin compared with hemoglobin, while the semiquinones were present in greater amounts in hemoglobin.
-The mono-substituted benzoquinone concentration was below the limit of detection for hemoglobin and calculated as 1.06 ± 0.065 pM per mg/kg of PCP.
-The two di-substituted benzoquinones, 2,3-Cl2BQ-Y2 (Y represents the protein) and 2,5- or 2,6-Cl2BQ-Y2 adducts, were calculated as 11.4 ± 1.3 and 8.28 ± 1.18 pM/mg/kg PCP for hemoglobin and 14.2 ± 1.65 and 8.75 ± 0.33 pM/mg/kg PCP for albumin, respectively.
-The greatest concentration of adducts was observed with the tri-substituted benzoquinone, Cl3BQ-Y, in hemoglobin and albumin at 79.0 ± 8.84 and 200 ± 13.3 pM/mg/kg PCP, respectively.
-Concentrations of TCpSQ and TCoSQ were 20.2 ± 4.04 and 47.9 ± 3.44 for hemoglobin and 13.7 ± 0.98 and 13.9 ± 1.47 for albumin, respectively.

-The observed proportional relationship between the adduct levels and the TCpBQ lead the authors to conclude that the adducts were produced dependently following administration of PCP.
-Waidyanatha et al. (1996) provided further evidence that PCP administered to rodents results in the formation of adducts via the oxidative dechlorination of PCP to the reactive quinones and semiquinones.
+The greatest concentration of adducts was observed with the tri-substituted benzoquinone, Cl_3BQ-Y (where Y represents the protein).
+For the adducts, Cl_3BQ-Y , 2,3- Cl_2BQ-Y2 , 2,5-and 2,6- Cl_2BQ-Y2 , ClBQ-Y3, TCoSQ-Y, and TCpSQ-Y, the slopes were reported as 79 ± 8.84 , 11.4 ± 1.3 , 8.28 ± 1.18 , ND, 47.9 ± 3.44 , and 20.2 ± 4.04 for formation in hemoglobin, respectively, and 200 ± 13.3 , 14.2 ± 1.65 , 8.75 ± 0.33 , 1.06 ± 0.065 , 13.9 ± 1.47 , and 13.7 ± 0.98 for formation in albumin, respectively.
+Based on the observed proportional relationship between the adduct levels and TCpBQ, the authors concluded that the adducts were produced in a dose-dependent manner following administration of PCP.
+These results provided further evidence that PCP administered to rodents results in the formation of adducts via the oxidative dechlorination of PCP to reactive quinones and semiquinones.

 In a second experiment, Waidyanatha et al. (1996) administered a single dose via gastric intubation of 20 mg/kg aPCP to three male Sprague-Dawley rats/group to investigate the stability of PCP-induced protein adducts.
-The eight groups of rats were characterized by the duration of time between treatment and sacrifice; 2, 4, 8, 24, 48, 168, or 336 hours following treatment and a control group.
+The eight groups of rats were characterized by the duration of time between treatment and sacrifice of 0, 2, 4, 8, 24, 48, 168, or 336 hours.
 Following 8 and 24 hours, the adduct levels achieved a maximum concentration and declined at times exceeding 24 hours.
 Two adducts were presented to serve as a representative measurement for the remaining identified adducts.
-The di-and tri-substituted benzoquinones, 2,3-Cl2BQ-Y2 and Cl3BQ-Y, reach maximum levels of 8 and 60 pmol/g for hemoglobin and 150 and 800 pmol/g for albumin, respectively (value were extracted from graphical presentation within study).
-Elimination half-lives for these adducts were calculated as

-155 and 41 hours for the hemoglobin and albumin adducts, respectively.
+The di- and tri-substituted benzoquinones, 2,3-Cl2BQ-Y2 and Cl3BQ-Y, reached maximum levels of 8 and 60 pmol/g for hemoglobin and 150 and 800 pmol/g for albumin, respectively (values were estimated and extracted from a graph).
+Elimination half-lives for these adducts were calculated as 155 and 41 hours for the hemoglobin and albumin adducts, respectively.
 Both of these durations are shorter than the normal rate of turnover for both erythrocytes and serum albumin.
 The authors suggested that the adducts identified in vivo were somewhat unstable and attributed this to continuing sulfhydryl group reactions.